 Not all works in or around a watercourse require consent, it depends on the impact on flow or potential flows.
 If you are in any doubt please contact the drainage team for further advice.
 There is a risk that enforcement action may be taken if works are carried out without consent which could ultimately lead to a fine.

 If consent is required there will be a charge for processing the application and for subsequent visits or inspections that are needed.
 Applicants should note that the consent will be issued to the landowner and not to any agent or consultant acting on their behalf.

 Please contact the drainage team for further information on ordinary watercourses in Wiltshire.

 Before starting any work on or adjacent to a watercourse you must submit the plans to Wiltshire council in order to determine whether you require a land and ordinary watercourse consent and/or planning permission.
-Environmental issues, including flood risk, wildlife conservation, fisheries, reshaping of the river and landscape must all be considered.
+Environmental issues including:

 To apply for consent you will need to download and complete a form, read the accompanying notes and appendices, submit appropriate plans and fees and send them to the council.

 Applicants are advised to consult with the drainage team prior to submitting any plans.

 These can all be found in the download section.